-The U.S. Defense Intelligence Agency’s Intelligence Community Center for Academic Excellence (ICCAE) program is a highly competitive, innovative federal award program created to identify highly motivated, diverse candidates for mission-critical occupations within the 17 intelligence agencies.
+The Office of the Director of National Intelligence's (ODNI) Intelligence Community Center for Academic Excellence (ICCAE) program is a highly competitive, innovative federal award program created to identify highly motivated, diverse candidates for mission-critical occupations within the 17 intelligence agencies.

 Syracuse University ICCAE Program Focus and Goals